cgtc/multiomics_integration_publication/README.md

 Independent analysis of each data modality was performed, but we then aimed to integrate these modalities for a more holistic characterisation of the process.
 We used the strategies described in [Picard et al. (2021)](https://pubmed.ncbi.nlm.nih.gov/34285775/) as a framework to test different integration strategies.

-For the target variable of our modelling, we chose the percentage of NK cells per sample, to identify biomarkers most closely associated with this differentiation process.
+For the target variable of our modelling, we chose the percentage of NK cells per sample in order to identify biomarkers most closely associated with this differentiation process.

 ## Repository structure